laravel/docs/vite.md

 });
 ```

-While Vite is serving assets the URL will now output URLs that point to the Vite dev server.
+Now, while Vite is serving Assets, it will output URLs that point to the Vite dev server:

 ```html
 - <img src="/@imagetools/f0b2f404b13f052c604e632f2fb60381bf61a520"><!-- [tl! remove] -->